angular/material/README.md

 In its current early state, use AngularJS Material Design at your own risk.
 APIs are changing rapidly.

-If you wish to use angular-material anyway, you can `bower install angular-material`, or download the files directly from the [bower-material repository](https://github.com/angular/bower-material).
+If you wish to use angular-material anyway, you can:

+a. `bower install angular-material` to the get latest stable release (or download the files directly from the [bower-material repository](https://github.com/angular/bower-material)).

+b. `bower install angular-material#master` to get the version just committed to master (less stable than a release).

 ### File Structure